kenanmorani/Machine_Learning_idu/README.md

-### Machine learning projects on structed and unstructered data
-- Case study of the effects of changing the learning rate on model perfomance for image classification, and
-- Study using hospital records for cardiac failure diagnosis <br/>

 ## 1. Changing the learning rate effects for better model performance case study
 This repository is a final Project: The project discusses the effects of changing the learning rate on image classification modelling performance.
 Two algorithms were compared through two different codes, one with fixed learning rate and one with changing learning rate.
 The comparison was made in terms of accuracy performacne and loss performacne for a multiclass image classification task.
 The popular CIFAR100 dataset was used for validation of the results.
  * The codes can be found in _"CIFAR-100"_ Folder <br/>